💲Making Money With AI The Right Way | Role Clarity, Setup & Expectations — Chapter Six

 It can help generate questions.

-What it cannot do is guarantee correctness.
+It cannot guarantee correctness.

 Legal decisions depend on: